 The four official languages of Switzerland

-Switzerland four official languages, which are French, German, Italian, and Romansh.
+Switzerland has four official languages: French, German, Italian, and Romansh.
 As a result, most residents in the country are multilingual.
 Although most expats resort to using English as the lingua franca, it is not one of these official languages.
 Therefore, it may not be as useful to you in your everyday life.
 As such, expats who choose to learn one of the four official local languages of Switzerland are likely to find their integration into Swiss culture far easier.

 This is because understanding them will help you immensely in your work and personal life.
 For instance, it can vastly improve your job prospects and, if you are studying in the country, it will make your school classes and university courses much easier.
 Of course, speaking the local language will also aid your social integration, allowing you to make friends with locals and feel grounded in Swiss culture.